Tenere 700: 2026 Vancouver Motorcycle Show Yamaha Tenere 700 World Raid Reveal

 2026 Vancouver Motorcycle Show Yamaha Tenere 700 World Raid Reveal

 The World Raid was 1st released to markets outside North America as a 2022 model & sits at the top of the current model range.
-Yamaha has endowed the 2026 World Raid with updates & tweaks over the previous version that can be viewed in the list, 9to5moto video & Yamaha Canada World Raid website link below, but still retains the low hanging exhaust with welded on hanger & rear subframe that one or the other could benefit from being a bolt on design.
+Yamaha has endowed the 2026 World Raid with updates & tweaks over the previous version that can be viewed in the list, 9to5moto video & Yamaha Canada World Raid website links below, but still retains the low hanging exhaust with welded on hanger & rear subframe that one or the other could benefit from being a bolt on design.

 2026 World Raid Features

-• significantly upgraded/revised fully adjustable, including preload & revised spring rates, KYB 46 mm 230 mm (9.0") travel Kashima coated forks & 220 mm (8.6") travel 106 mm (4.2") stroke rear shock & progressive linkage
+• significantly upgraded/revised fully adjustable, including preload & revised spring & damping rates, KYB 46 mm 230 mm (9.0") travel Kashima coated forks & 220 mm (8.6") travel 106 mm (4.2") stroke rear shock & progressive linkage

-• 240 mm (9.5") ground clearance w/oem skidplate
+• 240 mm (9.5") ground clearance (assuming with w/oem skidplate) as 955 mm (10") is also shown in Yamaha's specs

 • 16 step adjustable steering damper